maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ### **New**: Bypass reCAPTCHAs using this OpenSea exploit: **[reCAPTCHA Bypasser](#recaptcha-bypasser)**.
 Watch the videos ([1](https://www.youtube.com/watch?v=Xph_sjbWoyE) - [2](https://www.youtube.com/watch?v=dpPsd279XWk)) to see **how fast** the upload is with this exploit!
 Estimates: 400 NFTs per hour, or an average of 10,000 NFTs in one day with one process.
+**Try the demonstration version of this tool [here](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/releases/tag/Demonstration).**

 https://user-images.githubusercontent.com/91475935/167429628-277de819-f3f8-44f7-86dc-33d11577d10b.mp4